-In consideration for the limited waiver and rights under the Sixth Amendment, we issued warrants to WCH to purchase 75 million shares of our common stock.
+In consideration for the limited waiver and rights under the WSA Sixth Amendment, we issued warrants to WCH to purchase 75 million shares of our common stock.
 Any issuance by us of common shares to WCH upon exercise of the warrants will dilute the ownership interests of our existing stockholders.
 Any sales in the public market by WCH of any shares owned by WCH could adversely affect prevailing market prices of our common stock, and the anticipated exercise by WCH of the warrants could depress the price of our common stock.

 Also, the conversion of some or all of the 2.125% Notes may dilute the ownership interests of our existing stockholders.
-During the second calendar quarter of 2017 and until September 30, 2017, all our 2.125% Notes are convertible at the option of their holders prior to their scheduled term.
+All of the 2.125% Notes are convertible at the option of their holders prior to their scheduled term from October 1, 2017 until December 31, 2017.
 Any sales in the public market of our common stock issuable upon such conversion could adversely affect prevailing market prices of our common stock.
 In addition, the existence of the 2.125% Notes may encourage short selling by market participants because the conversion thereof could be used to satisfy short positions, or the anticipated conversion of the 2.125% Notes into cash and/or shares of our common stock could depress the price of our common stock.